Actuation of Hydraulic / Pneumatic Clutches and Brakes

 Pneumatic / Hydraulically Engaged Clutches and Brakes

 Pneumatic clutches and brakes, also referred to as air or hydraulic clutches and brakes, require that air or hydraulic pressure be supplied to an internal piston for engagement.
 As long as the pressure is supplied, the unit is engaged.
-When the pressure is removed the air clutch or brake is disengaged.
+When the pressure is removed the hydraulic or air powered clutch or brake is disengaged.

 Pneumatic / Hydraulically Released (Spring Engaged) Clutches and Brakes